brewster/dashiki/README.md

 ## License

-Dashboard is distributed under the MIT license.
+Dashiki is distributed under the MIT license.
 See the attached LICENSE file for all the sordid details.